• Skip to primary navigation

 Serve

-• The chicken stew with peas is traditionally served with mashed potatoes or white bread.
+The Romanian chicken and pea stew is traditionally served with mashed potatoes or white bread.
+Mashed potatoes are a better option.

 Romanian Pea and Chicken Stew